 Housing Services and Coronavirus – an update for BHT tenants

-As always our first priority is the safety and well-being of you our tenants, our staff and contractors.
+As we enter a second lockdown, due to be reviewed on 2 December 2020, our first priority remains the safety and well-being of you our tenants, our staff and contractors.
 We are following Government advice in line with announcements from Public Health England and our Local Authority partners.

 As you will be aware, things are changing daily so we will continue to publish updates on our website and update you regularly by email to keep you fully informed over the coming days, weeks and months.

 Please find below the answers to some frequently asked questions about our services.